This content was originally published by The Hop Review, a digital magazine that joined the Hop Culture family in March 2020.

-We were fortunate enough to spend an evening tasting through a preview of 2016’s Goose Island Bourbon County Brand Stout variants.
-And while the Original is as tried and true as ever, the others might surprise you…
+We were fortunate enough to spend an evening tasting through a preview of 2017’s Goose Island Bourbon County Brand Stout variants, at their beautiful new Barrel House space.
+And while the Original is as tried and true as ever, the rest should pique your interest also…

 Bourbon County Brand Stout

 All it takes is one motion of the glass toward the nose to instantly remind you why Bourbon County carries the reputation that it does.
 One sip of Original is all it takes to erase the 365 days it’s been since you last tasted the annual BCBS release.
 That familiar, silky, fudgy stout is present yet again–and is still the king of barrel-aged stouts, for good reason.
 This year’s vintage is as dark and dense as ever, with hefty doses of vanilla, chocolate and even a hint of caramel.
 The oakiness from the bourbon barrels is showcased so well and so balanced, that you can’t help but go back for another sip…and another.
 And after each one, you’re left with a rich smokiness.
 Original will always garner respect, and 2017 is no different.
 And, as Goose Island puts it, “One sip has more flavor than your average case of beer.”